 Euro 2024 hosts Germany to play Scotland in opening match

-Italy face a tough task in defending their title, drawn in Group B where they will face Spain, Croatia and Albania.
+Italy face a tough task in defending their title, drawn in Group B, where they will face Spain, Croatia and Albania.

-Hosts Germany will face Scotland in the opening match of Euro 2024 in Munich following the draw, while defending Champions Italy have been drawn in the same group as Spain.
+Hosts Germany will face Scotland in the opening match of Euro 2024 in Munich while defending champions Italy have been drawn in the same group as Spain.

-The Germans, three-times winners, will kick off the one-month tournament in Munich on June 14, with the final on July 14 in Berlin’s Olympic stadium.
+The Germans, three-time winners, will kick off the one-month tournament on June 14 with the final on July 14 in Berlin’s Olympic stadium.

 Keep readinglist of 4 items